 Students at the University of Virginia apply for "permission to enroll" second semester of their second year in the College of Arts and Sciences.
-(Transfer students apply through the Office of Undergraduate Admission, indicating on the application which area of Teacher Education is of interest to them.)
+(Transfer students apply both through the Office of Undergraduate Admission for admission to the University and to Curry's MT program through a Permission to Enroll application for transfer students.)
 Students earn a B.A. or B.S. degree from the College and an M.T. from the Curry School of Education; degrees are awarded simultaneously at the end of the program.
-Students majoring in Health and Physical Education earn both their BSEd and an MT degrees through the Curry School.
+Students majoring in Health and Physical Education earn both their BSEd and MT degrees through the Curry School.

 To view prerequisites and program descriptions, click on B/MT links on the right side of this screen.
 And if you still have questions, plan to attend an information session in 116 Bavaro Hall.